dg9vh/MMDVMHost-Websocketboard/README.md

 `FileRotate=0`

-This results in having only one logfile for each programme and having it rotated by your linux-system with logrotate if configured.
+This results in having only one logfile for each program and having it rotated by your linux-system with logrotate if configured.

 You should also configure your logtailer.ini with